WU-RDS/MA2023/_book/index.md

 We will offer coaching sessions throughout this process, providing feedback and allowing you to ask questions.
 The submission dates and the dates and times for the coaching sessions are summarized in the table below.

 Your main point of contact for the group project will be Daniel Winkler ([daniel.winkler@wu.ac.at](mailto:daniel.winkler@wu.ac.at)).
-You may contact Daniel to schedule individual coaching sessions for your groups (in-person or online) during the following times:
+You may contact Daniel at least one week in advance to schedule individual coaching sessions for your groups (in-person or online) during the following times:

-* Thursdays 9:00AM - 5:00PM
+* Thursdays 09:00AM - 05:00PM
-* Fridays 9:00AM - 5:00PM
+* Fridays 01:00PM - 05:00PM

 Again, please make sure that you have exhausted all other resources to solve a particular problem, such as the online tutorial, the forum on Learn\@wu, and other web resources (see below) before you schedule a coaching session.
 If you feel that other students might have similar questions and would benefit from an answer to a particular question, you should post the question in the forum on Learn\@wu.